 1. Not planning ahead

-Lack of a proper plan is the biggest mistake made by novice investors.
+Lack of a proper plan is one of the biggest mistakes made when buying a house abroad by novice investors.
 Finding a house after forming a proper investment strategy is the right way instead of looking for a house to fit the plan.
-Many make the mistake of buying a house because it seems to be a good deal and then try to see how they can fit it into their plan.
+Many make the mistake of buying a house because it seems to be a good deal; only afterwards do some prospective buyers then try to see how they can fit it into their plan.

 2. Believing you can make money quickly

 The second major mistake that real estate investors make is to think it is very easy to get rich in real estate.
-This is only a myth.
+This is only a myth, however.
 The reality is that investing in real estate is a long-term project.

 3. Doing it single-handedly

 To become a successful real estate investor, one needs to build a team of professionals to assist in deals.
-This would ideally include a real estate agent, an appraiser, a home inspector, a closing attorney and a lender.
+This ideally includes a real estate agent, an appraiser, a home inspector, a closing attorney, and a lender.

 4. Making excess payment

 Investors in real estate often goof up in their investment by paying too much for the properties they buy.
-Paying too much and locking up all your funds in the erred property deal will leave you with no money to redeem yourself.
+Paying too much and locking up all your funds in the erred property deal leaves you with no money to redeem yourself.

 5. Leaving out the groundwork

-Not doing your homework could be a costly mistake for a real estate investor.
+Not doing your homework is a costly mistake for a real estate investor.
 Learn the fundamentals before venturing into investing in properties.

 6. Throwing caution to the wind

 Investors have to exercise a certain degree of caution and take earnest efforts while making a deal.
-New investors often fail in this regard and sign a deal without doing adequate research on the property.
+New investors often fail in this regard, however, and sign a deal without doing adequate research on the property.

 7. Miscalculating money flow

-Investors whose strategy is to buy, hold and rent out properties need to ensure sufficient cash flow for maintenance.
-Managing a property could be expensive and the owner is likely to incur more expenses such as mortgage, taxes, insurance, advertising costs.
+Investors whose strategy is to buy, hold, and rent out properties need to ensure sufficient cash flow for maintenance.
+Managing a property could be expensive and the owner is likely to incur more expenses such as mortgage, taxes, insurance, advertising costs; mismanaging money flow is one of the more common mistakes made when buying a house abroad.
 Investors have to allocate their budget and make sure all these expenses are taken care of, or end up having their asset turn into a liability.

 8. Lowering the volume